BeelanMX/scrapCFEBot/commands/readme.md

 ```

----

-## Help
+### Help

 With this command the user can ask the bot for information about other commands.
-The user can mention an specific command they want to know more about it.
+The user can mention an specific command they want to know more about.

 **To know the other commands**